Lisa Rinna And Harry Hamlin Clap Back At Nicollette Sheridan After She Denies Cheating Allegations

 — People (@people) February 23, 2019

-Harry and Nicollette had a short-lived marriage after the cheating scandal and divorced after just one year.
+Harry and Nicollette had a short-lived marriage after the cheating scandal, and they divorced after just one year.
 Nicollette never married Michael, but the two were in a relationship for five years starting in 1992.
 The model then moved on to Swedish personal trainer Nicklas Söderblom in 2004 and the two became engaged but were never married.
-In 2005 the model began dating Michael again and followed suit of her last relationship as they became engaged but never married as well.
+In 2005, the model began dating Michael again and followed suit of her last relationship as they became engaged but never married as well.

 Nicollette Sheridan defended herself after Lisa Rinna accused her of being unfaithful with Michael Bolton. https://t.co/AxrPzcUI3I